 - Get standard entrance tickets here

-Take a stroll around the Roman Forum and Palatine Hill
+Take a stroll around the Roman Forum and Palatine Hill in spring

 The Roman Forum and Palatine Hill are beside the Colosseum and they are magical in spring.